jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ---

-We'll let you input them as query parameters for:
+We'll collect our inputs as query parameters for:

 - `GET` requests to query what extensions are installed on a targeted device.
 - `POST` requests to install an extension on a trusted device.